Psychodynamic psychotherapy: History

 The principles of psychodynamics were introduced in the 1874 publication Lectures on Physiology by German physician and physiologist Ernst Wilhelm von Brücke.
 Von Brücke, taking a cue from thermodynamics, suggested all living organisms are energy systems, governed by the principle of energy conservation.
 During the same year, von Brücke was supervisor to first-year medical student Sigmund Freud at the University of Vienna.
 Freud later adopted this new construct of "dynamic" physiology to aid in his own conceptualization of the human psyche.
 Later, both the concept and application of psychodynamics were further developed by the likes of Carl Jung, Alfred Adler, Otto Rank, and Melanie Klein.
 Psychodynamic therapy has evolved from psychoanalytic theory, with some later modifications in the therapeutic practice experienced since the mid-20th century.

 Approaches

-Most psychodynamic approaches are centered on the concept that some maladaptive functioning is in play, and that this maladaption is, at least in part, unconscious.
-The presumed maladaption develops early in life and eventually causes difficulties in day-to-day life.
-Psychodynamic therapies focus on revealing and resolving these unconscious conflicts that are driving their symptoms.
+Most psychodynamic approaches are centered on the concept that some maladaptive functioning is in play and that this maladaptation is, at least in part, unconscious.
+The presumed maladaptation develops early in life and eventually causes daily difficulties.
+Psychodynamic therapies focus on revealing and resolving these unconscious conflicts driving their symptoms.
+The therapist takes a more interpretive and much less directive role.

 Major techniques used by psychodynamic therapists include: